PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 1st time, I'm declaring the variable using the `:=` operator.
 But when setting its value later in the program, I use the regular `=` operator.

 This is a small thing, but it makes a huge difference!!
 I even actually prefer it over JavaScript's `let` variable declaration.
-It is cleaner, but no **so clean** it sacrifices developer ergonomics.
+It is cleaner, but not **so clean** it sacrifices developer ergonomics.

 And if you prefer a more verbose way, that's there too